Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Results

 \subsection{Offline Reinforcement Learning Performance by Patient Age}

-Table \ref{tab:mainResultsPerGroup} presents a breakdown of glucose control performance by patient age.
-As in Table \ref{tab:mainResults}, the offline RL algorithm TD3-BC performs the most consistently across the patient groups, achieving a greater than or comparable reward to the PID across all categories.
-The greatest improvements to TIR are observed in adult patients, where BCQ and TD3-BC achieve an increase of \((5.6 \pm 1.1)\%\) and \((4.6 \pm 0.8)\%\) respectively.
+Table \ref{tab:mainResultsPerGroup} presents a breakdown of glucose control performance when divided by patient age.
+As in Table \ref{tab:mainResults}, the offline RL algorithm TD3-BC performs the most consistently across the patient groups, achieving a greater reward to the PID across all categories.
+The greatest improvements to TIR are observed in adult patients, where BCQ and TD3-BC achieve an increase of \(6.8 \pm 0.7\%\) and \(4.2 \pm 0.7\%\) respectively.
 This observed difference is significant enough to push TIR to within the recommended margin for that age group, which if sustained would potentially lead to markedly better long-term health outcomes for that population.
-It is also worth noting that in the adult and adolescent group, TD3-BC and BCQ achieve values of CV within the clinically recommended range, albeit elevated from those achieved under the PID.
-The results in the child group are also particularly promising, whereby the TD3-BC approach yields a \((1.9 \pm 1.7)\%\) increase to TIR and a \((0.6 \pm 0.3)\%\) reduction to TBR.
+The results in the child group are also particularly promising, whereby the TD3-BC approach yields a \(5.9 \pm 0.4\%\) increase to TIR and a \(1.4 \pm 0.1\%\) reduction to TBR.
 Children represent one of the most challenging control groups within the T1D simulator and in real life, as evidenced by the significantly lower reward and greater glycemic variability obtained under the PID in that group.
+This control disparity is predominately due to differing insulin sensitivities between the age groups.
+Insulin sensitivity has been identified to negatively correlate with a patient's age and consequently smaller doses of insulin elicit greater blood glucose responses in children and adolescents and require greater precision in insulin dosing \cite{Szadkowska2008InsulinAdolescents}.
 Achieving an improvement of this magnitude is encouraging for the transition of offline RL algorithms to real patient data in which blood glucose relationships are likely to be more complex and depend on a greater number of environmental factors.
-The TD3-BC algorithm was selected for further evaluation due to the consistently high performance the approach achieved across the nine virtual patients.
+The TD3-BC algorithm was selected for further evaluation due to the high performance the approach achieved across the 30 virtual patients, in addition to its consistent safety profile.